Archive for June, 2007

 Saturday, June 23rd, 2007

-And speaking of the Shangri-Las a while back, Norton’s done us a great service by getting a true rock ‘n’ roll goddess, the Shangri-Las’ lead singer Mary Weiss, back in the studio.
+Recently Norton’s done us another benevolent service by getting a true rock ‘n’ roll goddess, the Shangri-Las’ lead singer Mary Weiss, back in the studio.
 She’s singing about boys again, even one who still lives with his mom (“I Just Missed You”), and her trademark heartbroken-but-still-tough voice sounds even tougher now.
-My favorite songs are three in a row towards the end: “Tell Me What You Want Me to Do,” which features a cool growl at the end of the bridge; “Heaven Only Knows,” a wholly appropriate update of a Shangri-Las classic and which is, not surprisingly, the production that’s truest to the sixties Mary with its backup vocals and doubled up lead (some may say “leave well enough alone,” but I say “ahhhh”); and “I Don’t Care,” which is just an airtight, irresistible song.
-She’s teamed up with straight up rockers the Reigning Sound, whose Greg Cartwright wrote most of the songs.
-And to tell you the truth, I’m not sure if they’re ultimately a match made in my own musical heaven.
-On that well-intentioned bum note, here’s my eagerly anticipated wishlist for album #2: 1) More of Mary’s speaking voice (man oh man, what an overlooked asset); 2) More sis-boom-bah in the wall-of-sound department; 3) More melodrama in the word-writin’ department; 4) Less B-3 organ which sounds too gospel for her.
-Comments aside, the record’s easily in my ‘07 hall of fame so far.
+My favorite songs are three in a row toward the end: “Tell Me What You Want Me to Do,” which features a wildcat growl by Mary at the end of the bridge; “Heaven Only Knows,” an update of a Shangri-Las classic and which sounds truest to her sixties roots with its backup vocals and doubled up lead; and the airtight and irresistible “I Don’t Care.”

 Mary Weiss - “Tell Me What You Want Me to Do”